TiddlyWiki/TiddlyWiki5/licenses/cla-entity.md

 List of Contributors
 ====================

 The below-signed are contributors to a code repository that is part of the project named "TiddlyWiki5".
-Each below-signed contributor has read, understand and agrees to the terms above in the section within this document entitled "TiddlyWiki5 Entity Contributor License Agreement" as of **the date** beside his or her **real name**, the **github account name** and the **Entity name**.
+Each below-signed contributor has read, understand and agrees to the terms above in the section within this document entitled "TiddlyWiki5 Entity Contributor License Agreement" as of **the date** beside his or her **real name**, **GitHub account name** and **Entity name**.

-eg: Jeremy Ruston, Jermolene for Federatial Limited, 2011/11/22
+eg: Jeremy Ruston, @Jermolene for Federatial Limited, 2011/11/22

 Contributors
 ------------

+Jeremy Ruston, @Jermolene for Federatial Limited, 2011/11/22